Curing Blindness through cataract surgeries.

 Dr. Lance Bergstrom viewed it as a one-time trip when he joined his colleague on an eyecare mission to Haiti in the spring of 2012.
 But after he witnessed the enormous need in that region, he was moved to begin leading his own annual medical/surgical eye mission team to Hopital Bienfaisance de Pignon.
 Haiti Eye Mission, which was incorporated as a 501(3)c nonprofit organization in 2017, provides the only eyecare available to the 250,000 people living in and around Pignon.
 Our team provides eye screenings, eyeglasses and sunglasses, cataract and glaucoma surgeries, and medical treatment of eye diseases to more than 1,400 residents of the Pignon area annually.

 Each year, our Haiti eye team performs approximately 330 surgeries and distributes hundreds of bottles of glaucoma drops to the families living in and around Pignon.
-Here are a few recent stories from the people we have helped.
+Our commitment to cure and prevent blindness in Haiti is the driving force behind our annual mission trips!

 1400– The number of patients we serve annually during our group’s mission.
 Even though that is an extremely important number, it’s still not as important as the number 1.
 The number 1 represents each face, story and background of the person whose life is changed because of your support.